Send the link below via email or IMCopy

 (must contain a shadow)

 4. For your last image, research a topic that is important to you (environment, human rights, identity, happiness, etc).
+Research is FACTS from RELIABLE RESOURCES (not opinion).
+Five facts/One paragraph minimum.
 PLAN and create an image that communicates your idea.
 EXPLAIN your choice of light for this image.
 "My History" or "My Life" or "Topic".

 5. Turn in the 4 final black and whites into the server and blog.

 How does process impact the quality of work?